Amazon S3

 This article covers all the necessary steps to access files on Amazon S3, AWS's simple storage solution, from inside DataLab.

 You need to have an existing Amazon S3 bucket (which is the S3 equivalent of a file folder).
-If you don't have a bucket yet, follow the instructions in this AWS documentation article to create one.
+If you don't have a bucket yet, follow the instructions in to create one.

 To programmatically access resources on AWS you need to create an access key that consists of an Access key ID and a Secret key that has the right permissions for what you intend to do with the S3 bucket from inside DataLab.

-If you don't yet have such an access key, follow the instructions in this AWS documentation article to create a new access key.
+If you don't yet have such an access key, follow the instructions in to create a new access key.

-Create a new, empty workbook, or click this link to create a workbook in your own account that contains all the Python code you need to connect to Amazon S3.
+Create a new, empty workbook, or click to create a workbook in your own account that contains all the Python code you need to connect to Amazon S3.

 To use the account key credentials in this workbook, you need to store them in DataLab.
 To do so securely, you can use Environment variables.